a11599/pmi/README.md

 | 0x80     | `dma_start`        | Start DMA transfer in specific channel |
 | 0x88     | `dma_stop`         | Stop DMA transfer in specific channel |

 PMI services are not reentrant, but you should be fine as long as you avoid calling them from hardware interrupt handlers.
-All services expect flat memory model segments for DS and ES and a valid stack at SS:ESP with at least 256 bytes available.
+All services expect flat memory model segments in `DS` and `ES` and a valid stack at `SS:ESP` with at least 256 bytes available.
 This is normally not an issue because there is no need to change any of these registers and the services should not be called from IRQ handlers anyways.

 ## Error handling

-API services that may fail will set the carry flag to indicate an error condition and EAX will be set to a PMI, DOS or DPMI error code.
-Some services return a PMI or DOS error code in AH.
+API services that may fail will set the carry flag to indicate an error condition and `EAX` will be set to a PMI, DOS or DPMI error code.
+Some services return a PMI or DOS error code in `AH`.
 There is no clash, because each error code has a unique recognizable characteristic:

 - PMI error codes are negative.
 - DOS error codes are 8-bit positive and <= 0x12.